 Fancy chatting about work?
 You can get in touch with me here.

 Autumn 2017 to present.
-Freelance project Editor.
+Freelance project editor and writer working working on books and magazines.

 July 2015 to February 2017.
 Freelance Editor of Popular Patchwork magazine.